redhat-cip/keystone_SAML_howto/SAML_Howto_part3_Keystone.md

   curl -si -H"X-Auth-Token:XXXX" -H "Content-type: application/json" -d '{ "protocol": { "mapping_id": "testmapping" } }' -X PUT http://sp.cloudwatt.test:5000/v3/OS-FEDERATION/identity_providers/testIdP/protocols/saml2
 ```

-It has to be called `saml2` if you followed the instructions from the keystone documentation above about `LocationMatch`, otherwise just name it any way you want.
+It has to be called `saml2` if you followed the instructions from the Keystone documentation above about `LocationMatch`, otherwise just name it any way you want.

-You are now ready to fetch an unscoped token from keystone using SAML, open a browser with developer tools, or at least the capability to display the response headers, and head to `https://sp.cloudwatt.test:5000/v3/OS-FEDERATION/identity_providers/testIdP/protocols/saml2/auth`.
+You are now ready to fetch an unscoped token from Keystone using SAML, open a browser with developer tools, or at least the capability to display the response headers, and head to `https://sp.cloudwatt.test:5000/v3/OS-FEDERATION/identity_providers/testIdP/protocols/saml2/auth`.
 You'll be redirected to the IdP login page, and once you authenticate, you'll receive a JSON payload summarizing the saml2 auth.
 The unscoped token is stored in the `X-Subject-Token` header.

 The next logical step is to check what projects and domains you're allowed in; you can do this with the following `cURL` commands:
 ```bash